-Polished and professional with an upscale setting made for brokering deals, Fiola is just what the politician ordered.
-Its central location near the Archives makes it a go-to for the power crowd, and the bar is perfect for blowing off steam after a busy day of debating.
-Thanks to truly sophisticated cuisine, the somewhat stiff environs and overly scripted service staff are soon forgiven.
-And despite its traditional demeanor, the menu actually allows for flexibility with the ability to craft your own four- and five-course meals in addition to a grand tasting menu.
-The chef’s cooking style is both ultra-luxurious and Italian-influenced, with a highly stylized bent to boot.
-Meals may begin with a single jumbo stalk of white asparagus, dressed with black truffle vinaigrette and caviar, before moving on to hay-smoked potato gnocchi, presented with flair under a glass cloche.
-Wild turbot with chunks of razor clams and fava beans is also shielded within a glass cloche, though this excellent dish impresses with its rich flavors alone.
-As for the wine list?
-As one would expect, it's showy, littered with big names and curated for those with sizeable expense accounts and companions to impress.
+Polished, with an upscale setting made for brokering deals, this Italian bill of fare is just what the politician ordered.
+Its central location near the Archives makes it a go-to for the power crowd, and the bar is perfect for blowing off steam after a day of debating.
+Thanks to elegant cuisine, the somewhat stiff environs and scripted service are soon forgiven; and despite its traditional demeanor, the menu allows for flexibility with the ability to craft your own four- or five-course meal in addition to a grand tasting menu.
+The cooking style may be anchored in the Italian coastline, but it quickly settles on the shores of the Mid-Atlantic, with a highly conceptual bent to boot.
+Meals may begin with Peconic Bay scallops brimming with flavor thanks to a sea urchin-panna cotta, sunchokes and black truffles; then linger over the rigatoni alla carbonara tossed with slices of guanciale.
+But, such delightful palate cleansers as a quenelle of yuzu granité make for a nice segue to what is perhaps the most colorful course of the night.
+Wrap up with a Sicilian cassata.
+The wine list is showy, littered with big names, and curated for those with sizable expense accounts and companions to impress.

 - MICHELIN guide inspectors

 Michelin Travel Partner will process your email address in order to manage your subscription to the ViaMichelin newsletter.
 You may unsubscribe at any time by clicking the unsubscribe link included in the newsletter.
 Find out more about managing your data and your rights